IMNG7/Final_Project_Low_Power/Readme.md

 3. Integrate with subsystem 1.

 # How to use Indoor Navigation
+1. Use https://www.colorado.edu/map/?id=336#!m/193854 for CU Boulder Map

-1. Download the Locate app on android or ios.
+2. Download the Locate app on android or ios.
-2. Open the Locate App and look for the ibeacon you want to reach to.
+3. Open the Locate App and look for the ibeacon you want to reach to.
-3. Select the ibeacon.
+4. Select the ibeacon.
 It will show the distance between ibeacon and mobile.
-4. Move towards to reach your destination.
+5. Move towards to reach your destination.